epidemian/advent-of-code-2024/README.md

 ## Notes & Learnings

+Keeping the project structure simple was great.
+Compared to previous years, this one was much simpler.
+Each daily solution is in its own module, and they all get included and run on `main()`, instead of having separate binaries and needing [a Bash script](https://github.com/epidemian/advent-of-code-2023/blob/main/run-all) to run all solutions like in 2023.

+Tests for sample inputs are just unit tests on those same solution files, instead of having to glue the different binaries with their sample input files with [even more Bash](https://github.com/epidemian/advent-of-code-2023/blob/main/check-samples) like in 2023, or having [a complex `build.rs` file](https://github.com/epidemian/advent-of-code-2022/blob/main/build.rs) for auto-generating [unit tests for all sample files](https://github.com/epidemian/advent-of-code-2022/blob/main/src/sample_tests.rs) like in 2022.

+Something else i learned from this year's AoC is to do less data modeling.
+There are no `struct` or `enum` declarations on these solutions.
+Thus, no `impl` blocks either.
+Maybe _some_ data could've been modeled with a custom struct (e.g. a common `Grid` type for grid-based puzzles), but i didn't really felt the need for that.
+Better to KISS.

 ### Day 1: Historian Hysteria

 Simple puzzle to start the series.
 A nice excuse to learn about `Iterator::unzip()`, to collect an iterator of 2-element tuples into two containers.